Stoa-Medical/Portico/server/bridge/README.md

 The Bridge Service handles three types of signals:

-1. **Command Signals**: Create, update, delete, or run operations on Agents and Steps
+1. **Run Signals**: Create, update, delete, or run operations on Agents and Steps
 2. **Sync Signals**: Re-read and serialize specific entities or all entities
 3. **FYI Signals**: Informational updates (e.g., general state changes) -- these are not acted on